rust-lang/rust/src/doc/rustc-dev-guide/src/mir/index.md

 the type system, in particular for array lengths but also for const generics.

 Generally, both kinds of constants can be "unevaluated" or "already evaluated".
-And unevaluated constant simply stores the `DefId` of what needs to be evaluated to compute this result.
+An unevaluated constant simply stores the `DefId` of what needs to be evaluated to compute this result.
 An evaluated constant (a "value") has already been computed; their representation differs between type system constants and MIR
 constants: MIR constants evaluate to a `mir::ConstValue`; type system constants